brennandunn/automationspec/README.md

 - Delays are: steps that wait until a specific thing happens.
 This might be a time relative to the previous step (+3 hours later) _or_ an awaited mutation on a contact record
 - A contact can't exist at two places in an automation

-Ultimately, an ESP with marketing automation functionality is really a job queue with decision making capabilities that happens to sometime send emails.
+Ultimately, an ESP with marketing automation functionality is really a job queue with decision making capabilities that happens to sometimes send emails.

 Most email marketing platforms get in the way by layering a limited user interface on top of the retrieving or storing of the content and rules that define a complete system.